RichyL/WPFToDo/README.md

 Screens
 =======

-Add/Edit Tasks -  will use AddEditTaskView
+Add/Edit Todos -  will use AddEditTodoView
-Show existing tasks  - will use ShowAllTasksView
+Show existing tasks  - will use ShowAllTodosView

 Framework
 =========